zabbix/zabbix/templates/db/postgresql_agent2/README.md

 ## Overview

 For Zabbix version: 6.4 and higher.
-The template is developed for monitoring DBMS PostgreSQL and its forks.
+The template is developed to monitore DBMS PostgreSQL and its forks.

-This template was tested on:
+This template has been tested on:

-- PostgreSQL, version 10, 11, 12
+- PostgreSQL, version 10-15

 ## Setup

 > See [Zabbix template operation](https://www.zabbix.com/documentation/6.4/manual/config/templates_out_of_the_box/zabbix_agent2) for basic instructions.

-1\.
-Deploy Zabbix agent2 with Postgres plugin.
-Starting with Zabbix versions 6.0.10 / 6.2.4 / 6.4 postgres metrics moved to the loadable plugin and requires separate package installation or [compilation of the plugin from sources](https://www.zabbix.com/documentation/6.4/manual/config/items/plugins/build).
+1. Deploy Zabbix agent2 with Postgres plugin.
+Starting with Zabbix versions 6.0.10 / 6.2.4 / 6.4 postgres metrics moved to a loadable plugin and requires separate package installation or [compilation of a plugin from sources](https://www.zabbix.com/documentation/6.4/manual/config/items/plugins/build).

-2\.
-Create PostgreSQL user for monitoring (`<password>` at your discretion) and inherit permissions from the default role "pg_monitor":
+2. Create PostgreSQL user to monitor (`<password>` at your discretion) and inherit permissions from the default role `pg_monitor`:

 ```bash
 CREATE USER zbx_monitor WITH PASSWORD '<PASSWORD>' INHERIT;
 GRANT pg_monitor TO zbx_monitor;
 ```

-3\.
-Edit `pg_hba.conf` to allow connections from Zabbix agent:
+3. Edit `pg_hba.conf` to allow connections from Zabbix agent:

 ```bash
 # TYPE  DATABASE        USER            ADDRESS                 METHOD